PTA

 Admissions criteria for the PTA Program are as follows:

 • Completion of PTA Program Application.
-The application will be available online August 15.
+(The application will be available on the homepage August 15.)

-• Completion of the four pre-requisite courses with a grade of “C” or better
+• Completion of the five prerequisite courses with a grade of “C” or better before the program begins.
+(Classes can be in-progress during application period.)**

-• Submission of college transcripts verifying successful completion of pre-requisite coursework.
+• Submission of official college transcripts verifying successful completion of prerequisite coursework, or unofficial transcripts of prerequisites are still in progress.
 Mendocino College transcripts must be requested through the Office of Admissions and Records with the following form: https://www.mendocino.edu/sites/default/files/docs/admissions/mendocino_college_request_for_official_transcript_rev_20180205.pdf

-Please indicate the transcript should be delivered to the Mendocino College PTA Program Specialist Aura Weis at PTA@mendocino.edu.
+Please indicate the transcript should be delivered to the Mendocino College PTA Program at PTA@mendocino.edu.
 There is no fee associated with this request.

-2. Admission to the program will be based on the results of a random, computer-generated lottery system.
+2. Admission to the program is based on the results of a random, computer-generated lottery system.
 All qualified applicants will be included in the lottery and 24 selected for admission.
-Maximum acceptance for each class is 24 students to prevent over enrollment.

 3. If the class of 24 is filled, a wait list of 5-10 students will be maintained.

-4. Emails will be sent to students admitted into the PTA Program by November 1.
-Students will be required to notify the PTA Program by November 8 to confirm their intention to begin the program in January of the following year.
+4. Emails will be sent to students admitted into the PTA Program by June 1st.
+Students will be required to notify the PTA Program by June 8th to confirm their intention to begin the program in August.

 5. Emails will also be sent to those on the wait list with their alternate number.
 Alternates will be required to respond to the PTA Program to confirm and maintain their position on the wait list.